feluxe/very-hungry-pi/README.md

 ### Test the configuration

-In order to test VHPI I suggest setting up some some dummy backup sources to some save destinations.
+In order to test *vhpi* I suggest setting up some some dummy backup sources to some save destinations.
 Maybe in the `/tmp` dir or so.
 Then just run this command a couple of times and see if the destionation is filled with backups/snapshots, the way you wish:

  ```
  $ vhpi run